nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 <code>Int contactNumber </code>, and <code>String contactEmail </code>, and its confirmation status.
 It will print out
 each company from the entire companyList from index 0 to the final index of the last company stored in companyList.

+### [DONE] Store Company information to text file feature
+#### Implementation
+The proposed <code>CompanyListEncoder.write()</code> feature checks if a text file of name "companyList.txt" exists.
+If the text file does not exist, it is created when the programme boots up.
+If the text file exists, this method iterates through the list of company information in the list of companies and stores the companies' information in the text file.
+Prior to writing the company information to this text file, all previously saved text in this file is overwritten.

 ## Product scope